Malaysian Indian Congress: Tamil dominance

-Manickavasagam and non-political ventures

 Manickavasagam served as president of MIC from 1973 to 1978.
 During this period, Malaysia's New Economic Policy was being developed, and the MIC convened two economic conferences in an unsuccessful effort to advocate for the interests of Indians.

 It was during this period that the MIC, as member of the Alliance, became part of the Barisan Nasional.
 The party sponsored the Nesa Multipurpose Cooperative and the MIC Unit Trust as part of its programme for economic ventures.
 It also set up the MIC Education Fund for members' children and the Malaysian Indian Scholarship Fund for higher education as well as acquiring an Institute for training Indians in technical and trade skills.

 Manickavasagam appointed several new representatives to leadership positions, including Subramaniam Sathasivam, Datuk K. Pathmanaban, a Harvard MBA holder, and several others.
 They were young, well-educated and ambitious but lacked grassroots experience.
 Subramaniam was hand-picked by Manickavasagam to become deputy president and succeed him, but the party elected Samy Vellu as Deputy President instead, by a narrow margin of 26 votes.

-Samy Vellu and emphasis on education

 Samy Vellu became MIC president in 1979 and served until 2010.
 Under his leadership, in 1984, the MIC founded the Maju Institute of Education Development (MIED) to offer educational opportunities and financial support to Indian students in Malaysia.
 Since its establishment, more than 10,000 students have obtained loans and scholarships totaling about RM60 million MIED fund as of 2013.
 In 2001, the MIC and MIED launched an AIMST University with the stated goal of helping Indians acquire professional training.
 Vellu was the founding chancellor of the university.
 By 2018, the university had achieved a score of 4 on the Malaysian Higher Education Institution's 5-point rating scale.
 However, AIMST's commitment to training Indian students has been questioned.

+Marginalisation

+The party suffered heavy losses in the 2008 election, as Indian voters by and large voted against the party and the Barisan Nasional coalition, as part of the broader swing towards the opposition that year.
+Vellu lost his seat, along with a number of high-profile MIC leaders.

+Since 2008, the party has seen its influence and relevance among the Indian community diminished, as its electorate shifted their support to the Democratic Action Party (DAP) and People's Justice Party (PKR).

 Vellu was succeeded by Palanivel Govindasamy who served from 2010 to 2014.
 Subramaniam was then elected, initially in an acting role, serving from 2014 to 2018.
 As of 2019, the party is led by Vigneswaran Sanasee.